North Carolina Tar Heels football: Bill Belichick era (2025–present)

 On December 11, 2024, the school announced the hiring of six-time Super Bowl champion head coach Bill Belichick to be the next North Carolina football coach.
 Despite never coaching college football in his nearly 50 year-long coaching career, the 72-year old Belichick is widely regarded as the greatest NFL coach of all-time.
 Belichick also has a personal connection to the university as his father, Steve Belichick, was an assistant coach for the Tar Heels from 1953 to 1955.
 When hired, Bill Belichick signed a five-year contract with the university that pays $10 million per year.

 Belichick's first game ended with a loss of 48-14, marking the most points he has ever given up during his career, and UNC's worst opening loss in the program's history.
+The team finished with a 4-8 record and two assistant coaches were fired at the end of the season.
+The constant presence of Belichick's girlfriend, Jordon Hudson, on the sideline and at the team's practice facilities was cited by sports media as a distraction for the program.

 Conference affiliations

 Since starting the football program in 1888, North Carolina has been affiliated with three conferences, along with some stints an independent in the early seasons of Carolina football.